Snixy Kitchen

 Dairy-Free Crustless Pumpkin Pie

 To make it dairy-free, sub the heavy cream and milk for full-fat canned coconut milk and sub the butter in the pecan pie filling for plant butter or coconut oil.
 Rather than brushing the pan with butter, brushing it with coconut oil works just as well!
-Serve with whipped coconut cream (recipe here).
+Serve with coconut whipped cream.

 Pumpkin Puree